radicula/radicula.github.io/_posts/weblog/2022-04-20-queer-media-roundup.md

 Very YA fantasy: monarchy, evil queen, blood magic, fae, collecting the dragonballs in order to help the Resistance, etc. There's a central mlm romance and a trans character, although she's not important until the very end -- I think probably she'll be more of a main character in the sequels.
 There is also some (unexpected), abstract, non-graphic monsterfucking that passes the Harkness test.
 I didn't like, love it, but if you were looking for some dark YA fantasy with some queer rep this would fit that bill.

-### Ongoing reads (things I am partway through and/or have on hold and expect to read soon)
+### Ongoing reads (things I am partway through and/or have on hold at the library and expect to read soon)

 - She Who Became the Sun
 - Raven Tower